andrewiggins/react-suspense-sandbox/lib/Readme.md

 The build automatically produces ESM for react and react-dom but not scheduler so the scheduler package has been manually updated to ESM.

+We run prettier on the build output in this repo to make comparisons more consistent and less dependent on build process whitespace handling